bseltz-cohesity/scripts/sql/powershell/registerSQLVM/README.md

                     -vm myvm
 ```

-## Parameters
+## Authentication Parameters

-* -vip: Cohesity Cluster to connect to
+* -vip: (optional) name or IP of Cohesity cluster (defaults to helios.cohesity.com)
-* -username: Cohesity username
+* -username: (optional) name of user to connect to Cohesity (defaults to helios)
 * -domain: (optional) your AD domain (defaults to local)
+* -useApiKey: (optional) use API key for authentication
+* -password: (optional) will use cached password or will be prompted
+* -noPrompt: (optional) do not prompt for password
+* -tenant: (optional) organization to impersonate
+* -mcm: (optional) connect through MCM
+* -mfaCode: (optional) TOTP MFA code
+* -emailMfaCode: (optional) send MFA code via email
+* -clusterName: (optional) cluster to connect to when connecting through Helios or MCM

+## Other Parameters

 * -vm: (optional) one or more vms to register (comma separated)
 * -vmList: (optional) text file containing VMs to register (one per line)
 * -useAutoDeployAgent: (optional) will use pre-installed agent if omitted